AutoSponge/food/recipes/Baighan Bartha.md

 # [[Red Lentil (Indian Curry)]]

-(request from E, "no tomatoes, more smoky")
+(request, "no tomatoes, more smoky")

 Source